ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

             where=where,
         )

-* NumPy.sum has three optional arguments: :code:`where`, :code:`keep_dims`, :code:`initial`, which all have the default value of numpy._NoValue.
-So we define a NativeClass object Novalue to help recreate the effect of not passing any value to those arguments by using Novalue instead where None used to be generated for the those arguments.
+The function has three optional arguments which have the default value of :code:`numpy._NoValue`, being: :code:`where`, :code:`keep_dims` and :code:`initial`.
+We therefore define a :code:`NativeClass` object :code:`Novalue`, and pass this as input to each of these arguments when calling :code:`test_frontend_function`.

 **Round Up**

-This should hopefully allow you to have a better grasp on the Ivy Frontend APIs after going through the contents!
-We have a `YouTube tutorial series`_ on this as well if you prefer a video explanation!
+This should hopefully have given you a better grasp on the what the Ivy Frontend APIs are for, how they should be implemented, and the things to watch out for!
+We also have a short `YouTube tutorial series`_ on this as well if you prefer a video explanation!

 If you're ever unsure of how best to proceed,